THE BASICS:

 Can I have a special message from Dottie?

-Of course!
-Please head to her Cameo profile to book!
-We use this app to complete any video requests.
+Of course, please head to her Cameo profile to book.
+We use this app to complete any video requests (sorry for any inconvenience - it's just much easier that way!)

 Can I write a story on Dottie, or take some photos of her?